webuild-consortium/wp4-trust-group/task2-trust-framework/general-trust-framework-policy.md

 ### Authentication in Trust Frameworks

 #### Definition
-**Authentication** in trust frameworks is the process of verifying the identity of a trust participant (user, system, or entity) to establish their claimed identity within the trust ecosystem.
+**Authentication** in trust frameworks is the process of verifying the identity of a trust participant (User, system, or entity) to establish their claimed identity within the trust ecosystem.

 #### Trust-Based Authentication Characteristics
 - **Identity Verification**: Confirms the participant's claimed identity